robertkottelin/RobertKottelin/README.md

 - Built a decentralized social network where users can post and tip other posts in the feed, using **Solidity** and **Web3.js**
 - Built an asynchronous elastic temperature monitor system with **Rust**
 - Built a toy blockchain in **Rust**, will be the foundation to a medtech project

-## ⏳ **Currently Working On**:
-- Blockchain solution to store patient data (each patient owns his or hers personal medical history data)

 ### 🤝 **Connect with me**:
 ![image](https://user-images.githubusercontent.com/74188272/156918548-7ea4611e-cdfc-434d-b568-def38c1b3506.png)